johnkerl/miller/docs6/src/manpage.md

          mlr -F = mlr help usage-functions
          mlr -k = mlr help list-keywords
          mlr -K = mlr help usage-keywords
+       Lastly, 'mlr help ...' will search for your text '...' using the sources of 'mlr help flag', 'mlr help verb', 'mlr help function', and 'mlr help keyword'.
+       For things appearing in more than one place, e.g. 'sec2gmt' which is the name of a verb as well as a function, use `mlr help verb sec2gmt' or `mlr help function sec2gmt' to disambiguate.

 VERB LIST
        altkv bar bootstrap cat check clean-whitespace count-distinct count